10 Days of Prayer

 A Night of Prayer

-Consider holding an all-night prayer service as part of Ten Days of Prayer.
+Consider holding an all-night prayer service as part of 10 Days of Prayer.
 For example, you could begin at 6:00 p.m. and finish at 6:00 a.m.
 Choose a schedule that’s suitable for your group.

 Why a Night of Prayer?